geostudy/geo-study.github.io/index.md

 ## Developer Guide
 This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.

+### Tutorial Video for Developer Guide
+If you need a guide to help you, reference this [tutorial video](https://www.youtube.com/).

 ### Installation

 First, install [Meteor](https://www.meteor.com/install)